BishrGhalil/BishrGhalil/README.md

 ### Hey there
 <br />

-Hi, I'm Bishr Ghalil, a Computer Science student from Syria.
+Hi, I'm Beshr Ghalil, A Computer Science student from Syria.
 My passion for software lies with dreaming up ideas and making them come true.
 I love learning new programing languages, And any computer related topic.

 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.